hanlinqian/IntegrativeNetworkMap/Section1/readme.md

-This section is about network construction.
+This section is about network construction and statistics of network properties.
+##### networkconstruction.md: Pipeline of constructing six different networks;
+##### analysis.md: Data Analysis and visualization code for Section1;
+##### The code and data involved in networkconstruction.md and  analysis.md were stored in Section1/data and Section1/code.